Table of Contents

 What Is Sumac Spice Used For?

-Beyond savory dishes, sumac occasionally appears in desserts and beverages, offering a subtle, fruity sourness.
-In some Middle Eastern regions, it’s used to make a refreshing drink known as sumac lemonade, prized for its naturally tart flavor.
+In some Middle Eastern regions, sumac is even used to make a refreshing drink often called sumac lemonade, valued for its naturally bright and tangy flavor.

-Sumac is also an essential component of the spice blend za’atar, where it harmonizes with thyme, sesame, and other herbs to create one of the most iconic seasonings in Mediterranean cooking.
+Sumac is also a key ingredient in the popular spice blend za’atar.
+In this mix, it balances perfectly with thyme, sesame seeds, and other herbs, helping create one of the most loved and iconic seasonings in Mediterranean cooking.

 How do I use sumac spice in cooking?